Protecting the Rights of Our Clients

 Common Defenses for Assault Charges in Chicago

-Defending against assault charges in Chicago requires a strategic and detailed analysis of the incident and the evidence to determine the most effective legal approach within Cook County courts:
+Defending against assault charges in Chicago requires a strategic, detailed analysis of the incident and the evidence to determine the most effective legal approach within Cook County courts:

-- Challenging the Facts: Defenses often include claims of mistaken identity, asserting that the accused was not the perpetrator, or challenging the reliability of witness accounts due to bias, poor observation conditions, or memory issues.
+- Challenging the Facts: Defenses often include claims of mistaken identity, arguing that the accused wasn’t the perpetrator, or challenging the reliability of witness accounts due to bias, poor observation conditions, or memory issues.

-- Asserting Justification: A primary defense is arguing self-defense or the defense of another person, which legally justifies the use of force.
+- Asserting Justification: A primary defense is arguing self-defense or the defense of another person, which can legally justify the use of force under Illinois law.

-- Disproving Intent (Element of the Crime): An attorney will review whether the prosecution can prove every required element of the charge, including the necessary intent to harm, and will argue for dismissal if the evidence is insufficient.
+- Disproving Intent (Element of the Crime): We review whether the prosecution can prove every required element of the charge, including the knowing conduct required by 720 ILCS 5/12-1, and argue for dismissal if the evidence is insufficient.

-- Challenging Police Procedures: The defense examines whether Chicago police followed correct protocols during the arrest and when handling evidence; procedural missteps can lead to the suppression of evidence and affect the case outcome.
+- Challenging Police Procedures: We examine whether Chicago police followed correct protocols during the arrest and when handling evidence; procedural missteps can lead to suppression of evidence and affect the case outcome.

-- Highlighting Inconsistencies: The defense capitalizes on the absence of credible witnesses, contradictory statements from the victim, or available video footage that undermines the prosecution's version of events.
+- Highlighting Inconsistencies: We look for the absence of credible witnesses, contradictions in the alleged victim’s statements, or video footage that undermines the prosecution’s version of events.

 Steps in the Chicago Assault Legal Process

-Many cases settle in negotiations before trial, but a contested case may involve jury selection and a full trial.
+Many cases resolve in negotiations before trial, but a contested case may involve jury selection and a full trial.
 Every stage follows timelines set in Illinois statutes, and missing even one required appearance can have serious consequences.
-Our team prepares you for each court date, discusses what to expect at every step, and ensures you know the roles of each person involved.
+Our team prepares you for each court date, discusses what to expect at every step, and makes sure you know the roles of each person involved.

 We study how Cook County prosecutors operate to anticipate what steps might come next in your case.
-Procedures and outcomes may change depending on the Chicago police station, district, or courthouse involved, so our attorneys weigh these variables in every defense.
-Our team approach brings together collective legal experience and ongoing education.
+Procedures and outcomes can vary depending on the Chicago police station, district, or courthouse involved, so our attorneys weigh these variables in every defense.
+Our team approach brings together collective legal experience, ongoing continuing education, and academic perspective to work toward the strongest possible result for every client.

 Contact a Trusted Assault Attorney in Chicago Today

 Schedule your consultation with our Chicago assault lawyer by calling (888) 473-4058.
-Discover how our strategic defense and compassionate guidance can make a difference for you.
+Discover how our strategic defense and compassionate guidance can support you.

 Frequently Asked Questions About Assault Charges